danielzahnd/master-thesis/presentation/README.md

 # presentation
-In this folder, the most up to date version of the thesis presentation is stored.
+In this folder, the most up-to-date version of the thesis presentation is stored.